stormwaterheatmap/website/docs/03_Data Layers/traffic.md

 final road surface area rasters by classifying all values of the distance values to zero.

-For Minor roads, we assigned Average Daily Traffic based on a point dataset of combined 2016 and 2018 traffic counts data to provide the most comprehensive coverage we could assemble for the Puget Sound region.
+For minor roads, we assigned average daily traffic based on a point dataset of combined 2016 and 2018 traffic counts data to provide the most comprehensive coverage we could assemble for the Puget Sound region.
 The 2016 points were created from the 2016 road lines dataset at the mid-point of each road segment.
 The 2018 points data